LeviathanTurtle/bitburner/README.md

 - https://github.com/bitburner-official/bitburner-src (this is also the source repository)
 - https://bitburner.readthedocs.io/en/latest/index.html

+The game also offers different types of minigames to accomplish tasks for more money, but I have not explored those yet.

 After reading the in-game documentation (highly recommended), I took some of the code provided in it.
 I started with that, then as I learned I started to develop my own scripts.
 This repository is just a collection of the scripts I've made while playing the game.
 This is in its own mini repository because I felt that it didn't fit in my other repositories.

 # TO DO: